jhvanderschee/hugocodex/content/es/complementos/tienda-online.md

 title: Webshop
 ---

-### Introduction
+### Introducción

 This is a simple webshop with serveral payment methods that does not require a monthly fee.
 Great for a simple webshop.
-The webshop currently does not allow for variable tax calculations.
+The webshop currently does not allow for variable (variable) tax calculations.
 It also does not provide an alternative shipping address, although that can be added easily.
 An email parser would allow you to automate the buying processes even further.
+Esta es una sencilla tienda online con diferentes formas de pago que no requiere una cuota mensual.
+Muy convenviente para un simple comercio electrónico.
+La tienda online no permite por ahora el calculo de impuestos

 ### How it works